Grand Knights History: Development

 The music for Grand Knights History was composed by a team from Basiscape, a music company founded by Hitoshi Sakimoto who collaborated with Vanillaware since the company's 2007 debut Odin Sphere.
 The team consisted of lead composer Mitsuhiro Kaneda, and secondary composers Yoshimi Kudo, Noriyuki Kamikura and Masaharu Iwata.
 The game was described by Kaneda as an odd RPG to work on.
 A rock music style was requested for the battle themes, something he was not good at, so the final soundtrack ended up mixing rock and orchestral elements together.
 A soundtrack album was released in 2011, and was positively received by music critics.
+The album later saw a worldwide release on streaming services in June 2025.

 Grand Knights History was revealed in late March 2009.
 At the time of its announcement, the game was 70% complete.
-It released in Japan on September 1, 2011.
+It was released in Japan on September 1, 2011.
 It was promoted with a commercial featuring the single "Navigation", performed by J-pop artist Fumika.
 The game was originally planned for a Western release through Xseed Games (North America) and Rising Star Games (Europe).
 Due to their work on Dragon's Crown, Vanillaware was unable to dedicate any resources to help Xseed Games with the localization, eventually forcing them to cancel it despite the translation being almost complete.
 Due to Xseed's decision, Rising Star Games also cancelled the European version.
 An English fan translation was released in 2014.
 Deguchi would eventually leave Vanillaware and found Monochrome Corporation.
 There he developed Grand Kingdom, which drew inspiration from both Grand Knights History and other Vanillaware titles.